Name:

 Segment:1 Objectives.

+to perform the various procedures required to treat the damaged lung.
 We will begin by reviewing the anatomy, discussing the instruments and positioning, the exposure and techniques, and, finally, the tips and pitfalls of managing the injured lung.

 Segment:2 Anatomy.